 It’s especially convenient if they need to snag a quick snack as they head out the door for soccer practice, dance class, or other activities.

 - Create a homework station.

 Set up a seating area in a quiet part of the home.
 Stock it with writing utensils, paper, and extra school supplies.
 A space that’s inviting and cozy will entice your child to sit and finish their homework before heading out to play.
+Keep it well lit, especially for older kids who need to sit there longer and learn how to take notes from a textbook.
 Your organized school year will be easier to achieve if your children have an organized homework area.

 - Establish a routine.

 Putting a routine in place can cut down on stress and keep the whole family on track.
 No more rushing around in the mornings calling out directions and struggling to get everyone dressed and ready.
 With a clear routine in place, everyone will know what to do next.

 A morning routine makes getting out the door on those busy school mornings much less hectic.
 Post a visual of the steps the kids are expected to follow on the refrigerator so they’ll know exactly what’s expected of them.
 The morning routine should include tasks such as eating breakfast, getting dressed, brushing teeth, gathering belongings, and putting on shoes.